Michael Robert Morandini

 - Born April 22, 1966 in Kittanning, PA USA

 Mickey Morandini was the All-Star SS in the 1987 Intercontinental Cup, the lone American named to that All-Star team.
 He hit .404/~.433/.684, with a tourney-high 8 doubles.
 He led the Americans with 16 runs and 13 RBI, well shy of Omar Linares on both fronts, as the U.S. won silver.
 He was just 1 for 13 with 3 walks for Team USA in the 1988 Baseball World Cup, playing primarily DH with Ty Griffin at second base and Dave Silvestri at short.
 He was signed as a 5th round pick in the 1988 amateur draft by the Philadelphia Phillies and scout Tony Lucadello.

 In spite of hitting only 32 career home runs, and only four total home runs in 1999, Morandini connected for two home runs in one game on July 1st that year, playing for the Chicago Cubs against the Milwaukee Brewers.

 Morandini was head coach at Valparaiso High School for four years (2007-2010?).
 He was a coach for the Lehigh Valley IronPigs in 2014-2015, although he began the 2015 season coaching the Reading Fightin Phils on an interim basis for Frank Cacciatore.
-In 2017, he was named first base coach of the Phillies.
+In 2017, he was named first base coach of the Phillies, staying for just one season.

 - NL All-Star (1995)